Saks Fifth Avenue: Saks–34th Street

 Saks-34th Street was a fashion-focused middle market department store at 1293-1311 Broadway on Herald Square.
 The building, built in 1902, had seven stories and was designed by Buchman & Fox.
 The store was spun off from Saks & Company when that upscale retailer moved to Fifth Avenue, a location that Saks Fifth Avenue maintains to this day.
 The newly renamed Saks-34th Street was sold to Bernard F. Gimbel, and became a part of the New York division of Gimbels (later Manhattan Mall), and a sky bridge across 33rd Street connected the second floors of both flagship buildings.
 In the 1947 movie Miracle on 34th Street the facade of Saks-34th Street is shown in a scene that focuses on the Gimbel's flagship store.
 Branch locations were opened around the greater New York area.
 The store closed in 1965, citing poor layouts, no escalators, a confused identity, and outdated facade.
 After Gimbels decided to close the division, the first floor of the building was used as a Christmas season annex for Gimbel's before being sold to the E. J. Korvettes chain.
 After the demise of the Korvette's chain the building was remodeled into the Herald Center, in 1985.
 As of 2016 the primary tenant is H&M, following another remodel.

 Beverly Hills

-The Saks Fifth Avenue store on Wilshire Boulevard in Beverly Hills, California, was designed by the architectural firm Parkinson and Parkinson, with interiors by Paul R. Williams.
+The original Saks Fifth Avenue store in Beverly Hills, California, at 9600 Wilshire Boulevard, was designed by the architectural firm Parkinson and Parkinson, with interiors by Paul R. Williams.
 The store opened in 1938.
 The store was immediately successful upon opening and it would subsequently expand to almost 74,000 sqft and employ 500 people.
 Williams created an interior reminiscent of his designs for luxurious private residences, with rooms lit by indirect lamps and footlights focused on the clothes.
 New departments for furs, corsets, gifts and debutante dresses were added in the 1940 expansion.

+The store relocated to the adjacent 9570 Wilshire Boulevard in 2024, and the original location will be converted into a mixed-use development by Hudson's Bay Company.